-In this article we will show you how to slipstream updates gained using WSUS Offline Updater, inside Microsoft Deployment Toolkit (MDT) 2013 task sequences to deploy fully patched Windows 10 image over network.
+In this article we will show you how to install updates offline gained using WSUS Offline Updater, inside MDT 2013 (Microsoft Deployment Toolkit) task sequences to deploy fully patched Windows 10 image over network.

 Launch executable file UpdateGenerator.exe (WSUS Offline Update Generator).

 At first the program will get a list of available patches and then begin to download ones that have not yet been downloaded.
-This means that you can run the program periodically to check for new updates without having to download all completely anew.
+This means that you can run the program periodically to check for new updates without having to download all completely anew (you must perform these actions at least every month as new Microsoft security updates are released).
 Depending on your internet channel and product selection download, it can take a long time.

 All downloaded updates are stored in Client folder.

-- Catalog wsus contains the latest version of the Windows Update Agent
+- Folder wsus contains the latest version of the Windows Update Agent;

-- Catalog w100-x64\glb — contains downloaded update files for Windows 10 in *.cab format
+- Folder w100-x64glb — contains downloaded update files for Windows 10 in the *.cab format.

 It remains to integrate the installation of downloaded updates into the MDT Task Sequence.